Queen Elizabeth Hospital, King's Lynn, ordered to improve

 The hospital said it shared the inspectors' concerns and had already acted to address them.

-CQC inspectors visited the hospital on three days in May.'Rushing about'
+CQC inspectors visited the hospital on three days in May.

 They ordered improvements across nine specific areas, but were most concerned with staffing, consent to care and treatment, and how the hospital assessed and monitored the quality of service.